microsoft/CNTK/Examples/Image/GettingStarted/README.md

 `python 07_Deconvolution_Visualizer.py`

-The script uses by default the BrainScript model, set `use_brain_script_model=False` to use the Python model for visualization.
+The script allows you to specify the type of model you used for training with the argument `-t`, i.e. add `-t Python` to generate the visualization with the Python trained model or `-t BrainScript` for the Brainscript model.
 The visualizations will be stored in the `Output` folder together with a text representation of the encoder and the decoder output.